 Three Ways To Keep Your Child Safe From COVID-19

 (NAPSI)—Children and teens are catching and spreading COVID-19 at an increasingly high rate.
-Even if your child or teen has not yet contracted COVID-19, they are at risk, especially with the low number of vaccinated residents in Arkansas.
+Even if your child or teen has not yet contracted COVID-19, they are at risk, especially with the low number of vaccinated residents in North Dakota.

 “In the early months of the COVID-19 pandemic, older people were most likely to get the virus.
-Now it is affecting everyone, and children and teens are also at risk of contracting the virus and experiencing long-lasting impacts,” said Dr. Keyur Vyas, infectious disease specialist at the University of Arkansas for Medical Sciences.
+Now it is affecting everyone, and children and teens are also at risk of contracting the virus and experiencing long-lasting impacts,” said Dr. Avish Nagpal, Medical Director for Infection Prevention at Sanford Health and Clinical Associate Professor at the University of North Dakota.
 “We need to do everything we can to keep all our kids safe, and the best way to do that is to get more people vaccinated.”

 Parents and other adults in a child or teen’s life can take steps to protect young people and themselves.